Tenzro Testnet is live. Get testnet TNZO

 Tenzro provides a decentralized marketplace for Trusted Execution Environment services.
 TEE providers register their hardware capabilities (Intel TDX, AMD SEV-SNP, AWS Nitro Enclaves, NVIDIA H100/H200 Confidential Computing) and offer services including:

 TEE providers earn TNZO fees for these services.
-Like the AI marketplace, the network collects a 0.5% commission on TEE provider payments.
+Like the AI marketplace, the network collects a volume-adjusted commission (10–15%) on TEE provider payments, with the provider receiving 70–80% of the service fee directly.

-Tenzro Ledger is a custom Layer 1 blockchain built in Rust with several architectural innovations:
+Tenzro Ledger is a custom blockchain built in Rust with several architectural innovations:

 All Ledger transaction fees (gas) are paid in TNZO and distributed to validators using the EIP-1559 model: base fees are burned, priority tips go to block proposers.